Women’s Gymnastics In The Olympics – The Best

 3. Gina Gogean Gogan

 Gina Gogean Gogean is a 17-year-old Brazilian gymnast who won the gold medal for the floor exercise at the Rio 2016 Olympics.
 She is the first woman from her country to win a gold medal.
-Gogan made history in Rio, but she also holds the record for most world champion titles on the floor exercise.
+Gogan made history in Rio but also holds the record for most world champion titles on the floor exercise.
 She has won four straight world championships, and she has won three of the four world championships since

-Gogean has achieved three all-around medals and four bronze medals in the Olympic ring.
+Gogean has achieved three all-around and four bronze medals in the Olympic ring.
 She was also part of the Brazilian team that won the World Championship.

 4. Larisa Latynina

-She was born on October 21, 1951, in Russia, and moved to Germany at a young age.
+She was born in Russia on October 21, 1951, and moved to Germany at a young age.
 She competed in the World Artistic Gymnastics Championships in 1969 and won a silver medal on the uneven bars.
 She also participated in the 1972 and 1976 Olympics.

 In 1977, she became the first to win a gold medal in all six gymnastic events.
 At the 1980 Olympics, she won gold medals in the individual all-around, the floor exercise, and the team competition.
 She was also the first woman to win gold medals in three events at a single Olympics.